aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 - API is documented using Swagger tags; figure out how to generate and include API docs in automated documentation
 - `reno <https://docs.openstack.org/reno/latest/>`_ for release notes
 - Explore the many Sphinx plugins to get an idea of what could be used on the project
+- Convert the Docs project to use Intersphinx linking and eliminate submodules

 OPNFV
 -----